GhaliahMut/Neighborhood-Map-Project/README.md

 5. Navigate to the build directory and start a localhost with python using ```python -m http.server 8000```.

 * Navigate to http://localhost:8000/ in your browser.
-* NOTE: The service worker for this app will only work when the app is in production mode.

 ## Resources